realmagicgreen/magicgreen11ty/src/articles/2019-10-01-mosquito-repellent-plants.md

 Plus, if you do happen to get bitten, peppermint leaves rubbed directly onto the skin make a great bite relief treatment.

 An added bonus is the wonderful minty smell that makes a delicious addition to food and beverages.
+Get [peppermint seeds here](https://amzn.to/3iKA6zM) and [here](https://amzn.to/2VR2WFZ).